Different shades of necessity meaning are expressed by different English modal verbs

-The danger implied here to be the cause of the necessity is easily recognized, of course, as dehydration and possible death.
+The danger implied here to be the cause of the necessity is easily recognized, of course, as reproductive failure.
 Have to could also be used.
 Although it would be vaguer about the reason for the necessity, this would not greatly affect understanding because the reader’s general knowledge would compensate.
 Must is possible too.
 It would suggest some kind of law – natural law perhaps.

 The action-seeking uses of NEED include exhorting (strongly encouraging) and advising (presenting a recommended option).
 The relevant danger is more likely to be associated with the time of speaking.
-Sentence (e) above would become an exhortation if it had need to instead of have to.
+Sentence (e) above would be a stronger exhortation with need to instead of have to.
 Even (f) could in a suitable context be understood as an exhortation.

 The past tense form of NEED is needed.
 The negative is tricky like that of HAVE TO: DO NOT NEED TO and NEED NOT remove the necessity, NEED TO NOT keeps it.
 For more information about using to with NEED, see 148.
 Infinitive Verbs without “to”.

 4. MUST (1)